The Learning Challenge Curriculum

 “…think in terms of the important concepts that we want pupils to acquire and the things we want them to be able to achieve at the end of their time in education.”
 Christodoulou, 2016

 - Our curriculum driver concepts mean that learning takes place over a long period of time; ensuring that knowledge is stored in children’s long- term memory.

-- We compare pupil progress over time using the key concepts which provide a clear progression across KS1, LKS2 and UKS2.
+- We compare pupil progress over time using the key concepts which provide a clear progression across the EYFS, KS1, LKS2 and UKS2.

 - Children are able to make connections between subjects and can articulate their knowledge of their locality, the world and its history.

 - Lesson visits, book studies, skill share groups; coaching and mentoring ensure that expectations are high, and teaching and learning is in line with the principles of our teaching and learning policy.

 - Our pupils experience a broad and balanced curriculum and have the knowledge, experiences and skills needed to go on and succeed in their education and life in modern Britain.

 - Children know, understand and live our core values of Happy, Challenged, Successful and Proud.